CNC

 TB5-3,6,9,12 and TB6-3 are connected to +5V (they provide a 4K7 pull-up to the pins)

 The system is controlled by mpg.hal which is a deviant form of the mpg.hal in the LinuxCNC manual.
 I had to add a fast thread to accumulate the steps, something that the 7i95t driver does not usually need, and to convert their multiplexer friendly switch inputs to something to manage my three wires.
-This is the point where I discovered I could write my own HAL components and do it in C making it all simple (see sel3.comp).
+This is the point where I discovered I could write my own HAL components and do it in C suddenly making HAL all simple (see sel3.comp).

 NB: This is the exact opposite of my jog buttons in that it only works after you have homed the system.